forcedotcom/salesforcedx-vscode/CONTRIBUTING.md

 1. Send us a pull request when you are done.
 We'll review your code, suggest any needed changes, and merge it in.

+### Committing

+1. We enforce commit message format.
+We recommend using [commitizen](https://github.com/commitizen/cz-cli) by installing it with `npm run commit-init`.
+When you commit, you can either use `git cz` which will prompt you with a series of questions to format the commit message.
+Or you can use our VSCode Task `Commit`.
+1. Before commit and push, husky will run several hooks to ensure the commit message is in the correct format and that everything lints and compiles properly.

 ### CLA

 External contributors will be required to sign a Contributor's License